pmunts/libsimpleio/README.txt

        make test_gpio.exe

      * 7 February 2020 -- Added .Net Core 3.1 project templates for both
-       lisimpleio and libremoteio.
+       libsimpleio and libremoteio.
 Install these from [17]NuGet with the following commands:

        dotnet new -i libsimpleio-templates